Published: 15 October 2019

 Find out more on the the CRASH-3 trial website.

-A news item outlining the findings of the study is on the NIHR website.
+Read the news item outlining the findings of this study.

 Full information on the study, funded by the NIHR's Health Technology Assessment (HTA) Programme is also available on the NIHR's Funding Awards website.